hphelion/documentation/commercial/GA1/ceph/commercial.ceph-rados-gateway-dmz-ha-proxy.md

 		accept = 192.168.122.152:443
 		connect = 127.0.0.1:81

-4. Edit `/etc/default/stunnel4` to enable automatic stunnel startup
+4. To enable automatic Stunnel startup, edit `/etc/default/stunnel4` by entering:

 		ENABLED=1

-5. Restart stunnel service
+5. To restart the Stunnel service, enter:

 	       /etc/init.d/stunnel4 restart

 ####HAProxy Install and Configuration

-Perform the following steps to install and configure HAProxy:
+To install and configure HAProxy, perform the following steps.

-1. Install HAProxy
+1. To install HAProxy, enter:

 		apt-get install haproxy

-2. Edit `haproxy.cfg` at `/etc/haproxy/haproxy.cfg` to configure haproxy. <!---Emphasis is on radosgw section where address to listen on and addresses of gateway nodes is specified as per test setup ---->
+2. To configure HAProxy, edit `haproxy.cfg` at `/etc/haproxy/haproxy.cfg`.
+Note the RADOSGW section where address to listen on and the addresses of the gateway nodes are specified as per the test setup.

 		global